-Figure 9 - Unprotected areas that can be disregarded for other openings

-IFC have assessed the external fire spread of a worst-case fire scenario (ground floor) from each external elevation on block 1, based on a 3.15m high (floor height) room and specific width enclosing rectangle.
-The required minimum distance from the relevant boundary to each elevation is calculated, as shown in Table 14, and illustrated in Figure 10 and Figure 11.
+Figure 8 - Unprotected areas that can be disregarded for other openings required minimum distance from the relevant boundary to each elevation is calculated, as shown in Table 14 and illustrated in Figure 9 and Figure 10.
 The current distance of each elevation to the relevant boundary exceeds the minimum distance requirement.
 Therefore the B4 requirement is satisfied and the design is considered acceptable.